 Wednesday, Dec.
 14 at 9 a.m.

 If you must postpone or cancel an interview, do so with consideration and courtesy.
-If you’d like, you might even suggest another applicant for the position.
+If you’d like, you might even suggest another candidate for the position.

 Have you ever had to cancel a job interview?
 Let us know in the comments section below!